Post-Completion OPT

 After USCIS Receives Your OPT Petition

-USCIS may determine that additional information is necessary in order to adjudicate your request.
+• USCIS may determine that additional information is necessary before adjudicating your request.
 USCIS will stop the processing of your application and issue a letter or RFE explaining what additional documentation is required.
 USCIS will communicate a deadline for when you must respond with the additional support documentation.
+Students can respond to most RFEs via their USCIS Online Account.
 If you do not provide the requested evidence by the deadline, USCIS will deny your OPT application.
 Once USCIS receives the additional information, an officer will resume the processing of your petition and the “processing clock” will resume.

 • Maintaining Status While on OPT